dgoldman0/homeless/fourth_person.md

 ### Draft Note

 Initial version was created with a very quick and dirty search and sources may not be valid, and certain theories, etc. may be incorrect.
 Consider this a work in progress.
 I'll note when it feels more complete, if I get that far.
+Do not trust citations.
+And they will be corrected.
+General definition seems on point though.